-How to be happy: 8 ways to find more bliss
+How to be happy: 9 ways to find more bliss in life

 Residents of Okinawa, Japan — one of the world’s “Blue Zones” where people live extraordinarily long lives — don’t have a word for retirement.
 Rather, they use “ikigai” — which translates as “the reason you get out of bed in the morning.”
 Work — including volunteering — often satisfies that for us, Pasricha said.

-7. Move to a happy city
+7. Move to a happy place

-For the second year in a row, Naples, Florida, took first place in the Gallup-Healthways rankings of the healthiest and happiest cities in the U.S. Naples residents report enjoying good relationships and liking what they do each day.
+Hawaii has once again topped the Gallup National Health and Well-Being Index of the healthiest and happiest states in the nation.
+Residents there enjoy warm relationships, like what they do each day, love their surroundings and are inspired to treat their bodies right.

+When it comes to the happiest cities, frequent winners include Naples, Florida; Boulder, Colorado; and Provo, Utah.

 Going into nature changes how your brain works: It reduces stress levels and boosts well-being, said David Strayer, a professor of psychology at the University of Utah.
 It’s the philosophy behind forest therapy.

-When you’re enjoying nature, the parts of the brain associated with being mindful become more active, he noted.
+When you’re enjoying nature, the parts of the brain associated with being mindful become more active.
 There’s also the exercise component, which has positive effects on mood.

 “If you can manage to get yourself to a park, place to walk, jog, just enjoy, be in nature and leave the phone behind for 30 minutes,” Strayer said.